Zero Waste Jack-O-Lanterns

 All this for a few hours of Halloween fun.

-So, to ensure your spooky fun isn’t scary for the planet, here’s how to make your jack-o-lantern a sustainable addition to your frightening festivities.
+But turn that pumpkin frown upside down!
+Your spooky fun doesn't have to be scary for the planet.
+Here's our tips on making your jack-o-lantern a sustainable addition to your frightening festivities.

-• Make sure to use the cut out flesh for cooking pumpkin soup, have soe mashed pumpkin with your dinner, add it to a curry, pie or try a pumpkin pizza base!
+• Make sure to use the cut out flesh for cooking pumpkin soup, have some mashed pumpkin with your dinner, add it to a curry, pie or try a pumpkin pizza base!
+It's really easy.
+Make some pumpkin soup and freeze it for winter.

-Pineapple jack-o-lanternFor an Aussie twist on this very American tradition, Australians are being encouraged to buy a beloved summer fruit instead of a pumpkin to help out our struggling farmers.
-Can you see yourself with a pineapple-o-lantern?
-Could be the start of a new trend.
+Pineapple jack-o-lanternFor an Aussie twist on this very American tradition, Australians could buy a beloved summer fruit instead of a pumpkin.
+Pineapple-o-lantern?
 Eat the pineapple flesh immediately, refrigerate for later, or freeze it to use later in recipes, smoothies or cocktails.

 Whether you choose pumpkins or pineapples, if you are going to do the carving, do the composting!
 Or leave it out for the possums and birds.